cjpepin/fullstackProject/README.md

 # fullstackProject
-Attempting to combine my knowledge of html, css, Javascript, php, and SQL into a project
+Attempting to combine my knowledge of html, css, Javascript, php, and SQL into coherent project